There’s a saying that goes: “Make new friends, but keep the old. One is silver, the other gold.”

 I receive and process between 5 and 20 invoices each week.
 This isn’t an unmanageable number, but it is a process that sucks 1-2 hours of my time every week.
 It often has to be pushed back in my day, which can delay payments for our team.

-My goal is to build a unified invoice inbox that will take this process and turn it into a 10- or 20-minute task where expenses are quickly approved and then automatically tracked, processed, and paid.
+My goal is to build a unified invoice inbox that will take this process and turn it into a 10- or 20-minute task where expenses are quickly approved and then automatically tracked, processed, and paid using accounting and invoicing software.

 By taking a phased approach, I’ve been able to loosen my grip without feeling out of control.
 I’ve freed up time, energy, and mental space to focus on the other elements of the business that matter most.